grafana/scenes/docusaurus/docs/transformations.md

 Read more about RxJS operators in the [RxJS official documentation](https://rxjs.dev/guide/operators).
 :::

 ### Step 1.
-Create custom transformation
+Create a custom transformation

-Create a custom transformation that will apply to the `handler` field and prefix all values with a URL.
+Create a custom transformation that will apply to the `handler` field and prefix all values with a URL:

 :::info
 Custom transformations depend heavily on manipulating internal Grafana data objects called _data frames_.
 Learn more about data frames in [the official Grafana documentation](https://grafana.com/docs/grafana/latest/developers/plugins/data-frames/).